Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

   them without paying a price.
 Then, just let your workers, who came with the factory you bought for the Business, generate Products for you; you can do anything else when they convert Supplies to Products.
-Finally, when you get enough Products to sell, do a sale mission and collect the money.
+Finally, when you get enough Products to sell, do a sell mission and collect the money.

   This is often categorized as a "passive business" because you don't need to do anything while your investment is being transformed into revenue.
 In